garylirocks/quickrefs/azure-devops.markdown

 Can be used as env variables in scripts and as parameters in build task, see https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml

 Examples:
-- `System.DefaultWorkingDirectory`: The local path on the agent where your source code files are downloaded. eg. `c:\agent_work\1\s` on Windows, `/azp/agent/_work/1/s` on Linux
+- `System.DefaultWorkingDirectory`: The absolute path of the working directory on an agent. eg. `c:\agent_work\1\s` on Windows, `/azp/agent/_work/1/s` on Linux
-  - If only one repo is checked out, it's the same as `Build.SourcesDirectory`
+  - If only one repo is checked out, this corresponds to the root folder of your repo
-  - When multiple repos are checked out, each repo is checkedout as a folder in this directory
+  - When multiple repos are checked out, each repo is checked out as a folder in this directory
 - `Build.SourcesDirectory`: seems to be the same as `System.DefaultWorkingDirectory`
 - `Pipeline.Workspace`: the local path on an agent where all folders for a build pipeline are created, same as `Agent.BuildDirectory`, eg. `/azp/agent/_work`, other folders are under it:
   - `$(Agent.TempDirectory)` -> `/azp/agent/_work/_temp/`